RCmags/ServoFlappingControl/README.md

 </p>

 ## Dependencies
-The ATTiny program requires [ATTinyCore](https://github.com/SpenceKonde/ATTinyCore) to compile.
+The ATTiny code requires [ATTinyCore](https://github.com/SpenceKonde/ATTinyCore) to compile.

 ## Example
 See: [explanation and operation of the servo controller](https://youtu.be/T6NfZD_iuEs)